-Running is a Relatively Easy Inexpensive Way to Get in Shape
+Running is an Easy, Inexpensive Way to Get in Shape

 If you suffer from chronic medical conditions, such as asthma or diabetes, you will also want to discuss potential side-effects of medication and intensive exercise.
 Once you get the green light from your doctor - let's get in shape by running!

 Running is an efficient way to burn calories and get in a fast aerobic exercise in little time.
 Overall, running is an inexpensive way to get in shape.
 You don't have to pay for a gym membership or classes.
 All you need is a decent pair of running shoes and a little motivation!

 Pros and Cons When you Undertake Running to Get in Shape

 Compared to other types of exercise, running hosts a number of benefits.
 Among other things, you can easily get in shape by running because:

 - Relatively inexpensive; little gear is needed other than good shoes

 - Flexibility as to time; you can run just about anytime - no scheduled classes!